The Investment of a Lifetime, Because You are Worth It

 At Kalamazoo College we invest in your future, just take a look at the numbers and you’ll see our commitment to creating an affordable, accessible experience:

 - 98% of our students receive some sort of financial aid.

 - $45,752: Average need-based financial aid package.

-- More than $56 million was awarded to students in the 2021-22 academic year
+- More than $56 million was awarded in grants and scholarships to students in the 2022-23 academic year